kubevirt/community/sig-TEMPLATE/sig-charter-template-prefilled.md

 ## Roles and Organization Management

-This sig follows adheres to the Roles and Organization Management outlined in [OARP]
+This sig follows the Roles and Organization Management outlined in [OARP]

 ### Additional responsibilities of Chairs